DerKevinRiehl/great_gatsbi/README.md

 ### Computational Resources
 The proposed network was implemented in Pytorch which allows for the use of CPU on your local machine, in case you don't have access to any GPUs.
 In case GPUs are available, the implementation will automatically switch to use CUDA.
-Within a reasonable amount of time, training and testing can be conducted even without GPUs.
+Within a reasonable amount of time (within multiple minutes per epoch), training and testing can be conducted even without GPUs.

 ### Preparation of Trajectory Dataset
 Please extract all trajectory txt files from `\neurips25_great_gatsbi\data\1_trajectories\1_trajectories.zip` and store them in the folder `\neurips25_great_gatsbi\data\1_trajectories`.